Adelaide of Susa: Relationship with empire

-In 1069 Henry IV tried to repudiate Adelaide's daughter, Bertha, which caused Adelaide's relationship with the imperial family to cool.
-However, through the intervention of Bertha, Henry received Adelaide's support when he came to Italy to submit to Pope Gregory VII and Matilda of Tuscany at Canossa.
-In return for allowing him to travel through her lands, Henry gave Bugey to Adelaide.
-Adelaide and her son Amadeus then accompanied Henry IV and Bertha to Canossa, where Adelaide acted as a mediator, alongside Matilda and Albert Azzo II, Margrave of Milan, among others.
-Bishop Benzo of Alba sent several letters to Adelaide between 1080 and 1082, encouraging her to support Henry IV in the Italian wars which formed part of the Investiture Controversy.
-Adelaide's dealings with Henry IV became closer after this.
-She offered to mediate between him and Matilda of Tuscany, and may even have joined him on campaign in southern Italy in 1084.
+In 1069 Henry IV tried to repudiate Adelaide's daughter, Bertha, causing Adelaide's relationship with the imperial family to cool.
+However, through Bertha's intervention, Henry received Adelaide's support when he came to Italy to submit to Pope Gregory VII and Matilda of Tuscany at Canossa.
+In return for allowing him to travel through her lands, Henry gave Adelaide Bugey.
+Adelaide and her son Amadeus then accompanied Henry IV and Bertha to Canossa, where Adelaide acted as mediator, alongside Matilda and Albert Azzo II, Margrave of Milan, among others.
+Bishop Benzo of Alba sent several letters to Adelaide between 1080 and 1082 encouraging her to support Henry IV in the Italian wars which formed part of the Investiture Controversy.
+Following this, Adelaide's dealings with Henry IV became closer.
+She offered to mediate between him and Matilda of Tuscany, and may even have joined him on a campaign in southern Italy in 1084.

 Relationship with the Church

-Adelaide made many donations to monasteries in the march of Turin.
+Adelaide made many donations to monasteries in the March of Turin.
 In 1064 she founded the monastery of Santa Maria at Pinerolo.

 Adelaide received letters from many of the leading churchmen of the day, including Pope Alexander II, Peter Damian, and Pope Gregory VII.
 These letters indicate that Adelaide sometimes supported Gregorian reform, but that at other times she did not.
 Peter Damian (writing in 1064) and Gregory VII (writing in 1073), relied upon Adelaide to enforce clerical celibacy and protect the monasteries of Fruttuaria and San Michele della Chiusa.
 By contrast, Alexander II (writing c.1066/7) reproached Adelaide for her dealings with Guido da Velate the simoniac Archbishop of Milan.

 Death

 Adelaide died in December 1091.
-According to a later legend, she was buried in the parochial church of Canischio (Canisculum), a small village on the Cuorgnè in the Valle dell'Orco, where she had supposedly been living incognito for twenty-two years before her death.
+According to a later legend, she was buried in the parochial church of Canischio (Canisculum) in a small village on the Cuorgnè in the Valle dell'Orco, where she had supposedly been living incognito for twenty-two years before her death.
 The medieval historian Charles William Previté-Orton called this story "absurd".
-In the cathedral of Susa, in a niche in the wall, there is a statue of walnut wood, beneath a bronze veneer, representing Adelaide, genuflecting in prayer.
-Above it can be read the inscription: Questa è Adelaide, cui l'istessa Roma Cole, e primo d'Ausonia onor la noma.
+In the cathedral of Susa, in a niche in the wall, there is a statue of walnut wood, beneath a bronze veneer, representing Adelaide genuflecting in prayer.
+Above it is the inscription: Questa è Adelaide, cui l'istessa Roma Cole, e primo d'Ausonia onor la noma.

 Family and children

-Because of a late Austrian source, Adelaide and Herman IV, Duke of Swabia are sometimes mistakenly said to have had children together.
+Due to a late Austrian source, Adelaide and Herman IV, Duke of Swabia are sometimes mistakenly said to have had children together.
 This was not the case.
 Herman was on campaign for much of his short marriage to Adelaide and he died without heirs.
 Nor did Adelaide have children with her second husband, Henry.

 Adelaide and Otto of Savoy had five children: